alik-git/duckietown-mbrl-lib/index.md

 * Reward : $$r_t \sim p(r_t \mid s_t)$$
 * Discount : $$ \gamma \in [0,1]$$

-The rest of the details are outlined for the RSSM representation in comparsion to deterministic and stochastic models is shown in figure \ref{fig:planet_rssm}.
+The rest of the details are outlined for the RSSM representation in comparsion to deterministic and stochastic models is outlined in the paper.

-###  Model Based vs Model Free RL

-The following section is the answer for both question 2 and question 3.
-The majority of this answer was taken directly from Ali's previous project since the related work has not changed.
-We have added a section for Dreamer.

-Reinforcement learning is an active field of research in autonomous vehicles.
-Model-based approaches are used less frequently than model-free approaches since model-free approaches have had better performance in the past and as a result it is easier to find existing implementations.

-The largest advantage that model based approaches offer is their superior sample complexity.
-That is, model based approaches can use orders of magnitude less data or interaction with the external environment compared to model-free methods.
-This is because model based methods can train the policy on the internal model of the environment as opposed to the external environment itself.
-Also, model-free methods implicitly learn a `model of the environment' in some way eventually in order to predict the long-term reward of an action, they just do so inefficiently.
-Additionally, another advantage that model-based methods have is that the learned model of the environment can be task agnostic, meaning that it can be used for any task that requires predicting the state of the environment in the future.

 ##  Project Method